singularity-htmagarh/pandas/doc/source/development/rolling_operations_with_numba.rst

 * `Window boundaries based on the window size and index <https://github.com/twosigma/pandas/blob/feature/generalized_window_operations/pandas/core/window/indexers.py>`_
 * `The actual aggregation function (mean and apply in this POC) <https://github.com/twosigma/pandas/blob/feature/generalized_window_operations/pandas/core/window/aggregators/methods.py>`_

+The ``Numba`` implementation uses the same algorithms currently implemented in `Cython <https://github.com/pandas-dev/pandas/blob/8c5941cd57e260f4c3552769e79d8d6dbd6283d9/pandas/_libs/window.pyx#L568>`_;
-The functional implementation mimics the current ``Cython`` implementation; however, now that the calculation of the window boundaries is separate from the aggregation function, we are able to expose a new API to users that allows them to specify how to calculate the rolling window boundaries.
+however, now that the calculation of the window boundaries is separate from the aggregation function, we are able to expose a new API to users that allows them to specify how to calculate the rolling window boundaries.

 The full implementation can be found in this `repo <https://github.com/twosigma/pandas/tree/feature/generalized_window_operations>`_.